Agent Orange

 The use of Agent Orange in Vietnam resulted in numerous legal actions.
 The United Nations ratified United Nations General Assembly Resolution 31/72 and the Environmental Modification Convention.
 Lawsuits filed on behalf of both U.S. and Vietnamese veterans sought compensation for damages.

-Agent Orange was first used by the British Armed Forces in Malaya during the Malayan Emergency.
+Agent Orange was first used by British Commonwealth forces in Malaya during the Malayan Emergency.
 It was also used by the U.S. military in Laos and Cambodia during the Vietnam War because forests near the border with Vietnam were used by the Viet Cong.

 Chemical composition

 The active ingredient of Agent Orange was an equal mixture of two phenoxy herbicides – 2,4-dichlorophenoxyacetic acid (2,4-D) and 2,4,5-trichlorophenoxyacetic acid (2,4,5-T) – in iso-octyl ester form, which contained traces of the dioxin 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD).
-TCDD was a trace (typically 2-3 ppm, ranging from 50 ppb to 50 ppm) - but significant - contaminant of Agent Orange.
+TCDD was a trace (typically 2–3 ppm, ranging from 50 ppb to 50 ppm) - but significant - contaminant of Agent Orange.

 Toxicology

 TCDD is the most toxic of the dioxins and is classified as a human carcinogen by the U.S. Environmental Protection Agency (EPA).
-The fat-soluble nature of TCDD causes it to readily enter the body through physical contact or ingestion.
-Dioxins easily accumulate in the food chain.
-Dioxin enters the body by attaching to a protein called the aryl hydrocarbon receptor (AhR), a transcription factor.
-When TCDD binds to AhR, the protein moves to the nucleus, where it influences gene expression.
+The fat-soluble nature of TCDD causes it to accumulate easily in the food chain, and can enter the body readily through physical contact or ingestion.
+When TCDD binds to cytoplasmic aryl hydrocarbon receptor (AhR), a transcription factor, the protein translocates to the cell nucleus, where it influences gene expression.

-According to U.S. government reports, if not bound chemically to a biological surface such as soil, leaves or grass, Agent Orange dries quickly after spraying and breaks down within hours to days when exposed to sunlight and is no longer harmful.
+According to U.S. government reports, if not bound chemically to a biological surface such as soil, leaves or grass, Agent Orange dries quickly after spraying and breaks down within hours to days when exposed to sunlight and is no longer harmful, but trees didn't grow in numerous areas before the Vietnamese government replaced the soil.